 Here are eight more suggestions (not exhaustive!) to build a useful feed of information that might work well for you as an academic.

 - Professional Bodies: For updates about events, news, policy, or funding opportunities, your professional body will be very useful.
 Try for example the Institute or College representing your discipline (for example, The Royal Society, Royal College of Nursing, Chartered Management Institute or British Academy.)
 There are also general Higher Education organisations such as the Higher Education Academy which have a Twitter presence.
-You can also follow specific universities’ research institutes if they have Twitter feeds, such as our own CLE University of Bedfordshire.
+You can also follow specific universities’ research institutes if they have Twitter feeds.

 - Funding Bodies: For calls for funding and other news, follow bodies such as the Research Councils UK (@research_uk), the individual councils or bodies such as the EPSRC, AHRC, ESRC or JISC